-This public house was, in later years, known as the Victoria Inn but in earlier times it traded as the Victoria Hotel.
-Though not of real architectural merit, it was still a decent looking building.
-The public house was erected on the corner of Albert Road and Upper Thomas Street.
+This public-house was, in later years, known as the Victoria Inn but in earlier times it traded as the Victoria Hotel.
+Though not of real architectural merit, it was still a decent-looking building.
+The public-house was erected on the corner of Albert Road and Upper Thomas Street.
 Indeed, the pub had two addresses : No.319 Albert Road and No.151 Upper Thomas Street.
 The pub would fall victim to the development of the Aston Expressway and closed in 1968.
-It was shame that the pub didn't survive as the motorway didn't actually pass over the site.
+It was shame that the pub did not survive as the motorway did not actually pass over the site.
 The pub would have been close to the carriageway but there have been other instances where buildings were left to stand for such developments.
 There is just a grassy mound where this boozer once stood.

 The first reference I have seen for the Victoria Inn is a new licence application by William Wilson Paget at the Erdington Licensing Sessions held on August 28th, 1868.
 A 14-year lease for the Victoria Hotel was advertised in May 1869 in which the "licences, goodwill and possession of the "first-class roadside corner inn and liquor vaults" was offered at auction.
 The public house was described as occupying a very desirable location "opposite the entrance to Aston Park, a source of great trade in the summer time, both respectable and profitable, in addition to that of the very rapidly improving neighbourhood."